VCWVL/wede5020-poe-Kythera-Pather/README.md

 - **New Pages:** Added **Login** and **Signup** pages to build out user account functionality.

 ### POE-Final

+#### (28/10/2025)- started changes
-- Made chnageres from feedback given from lecture on part 2.
+- Made changeres from feedback given from lecture on part 2.
 Added typography styles to improve as the text elements are styled, but there was a need for areas for improvement.
 Improved Pseudo-classes as they are used but incorrectly or insufficiently.
 The Interactive elements are styled, but there were significant issues.
 - Added a Proceed to checkout page for te customer to comfirm their order.
-- Added a Main java and book java files for the Website to function and searchbar to work and find different books.
-- -Had to chnage some html code to fit th search bar and add to cart feature.
+- -Had to change some html code to fit th search bar and add to cart feature.

+#### (29/10/2025)
+- Implemented the global header search bar to redirect to a new `search.html` page.
+- Developed the logic on `search.html` to parse the URL query, filter the book data, and dynamically display search results.
+- Implements a feature on events to search for the event and it comes up. its a seprate search bar on its own.

+#### (30/10/2025)
+- Added the "Add to Cart" functionality, using `localStorage` to persist cart data across pages.
+- Created the `cart.html` page with JavaScript to dynamically display items, quantities, and totals.
+Implemented "Remove" and "Clear Cart" features.
+- Created the `proceedCheckout.html` page to display a final order summary.
+- Implemented the "Confirm Purchase" functionality, which clears the cart from `localStorage` and displays a confirmation message before redirecting to the homepage.

+#### (1/11/2025)
+- Enhanced user experience by adding more interactive features: an image lightbox for book covers, a welcome modal for first-time visitors, and an accordion for the FAQ section.
+- Implemented advanced JavaScript-powered form handling for the Enquiry, Contact, and Service Feedback forms to provide instant, on-page responses without page reloads.

+#### (2/11/2025)
+-Fixed the error in the search bar that allos the user to search for any book in any section or screen and shows the user the book.
+- Added dynamic content features to category pages, including a live filter bar and a "Sort by Price" dropdown to re-order all books on the page.
+- -The drop down feature shows the user the books on price depending on what the choose, like high to low or low to high in pricing of books.

+#### (3/11/2025)
+- Finshing up on the coding and checking mark scheme
+- change the form in service to be like the otheres forms